mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *if you can't feed a hundred people, then just feed one.*
+> *if you think you can or think you can‘t, you‘re right.*

 </div>
 <!-- quote-end -->